MicrosoftDocs/azure-devops-docs/docs/java/download-eclipse-plug-in.md

 ---

-# Visual Studio Team Explorer Everywhere for Eclipse (VSTS and TFS)
+# Visual Studio Team Explorer Everywhere for Eclipse (Azure DevOps Services and TFS)

-Visual Studio Team Explorer Everywhere (TEE) is a plug-in for [Eclipse](https://www.eclipse.org/) that enables you to work with Team Foundation Server (TFS) and Visual Studio Team Services (VSTS) using both Team Foundation Version Control (TFVC) and Git version control systems.
+Visual Studio Team Explorer Everywhere (TEE) is a plug-in for [Eclipse](https://www.eclipse.org/) that enables you to work with Team Foundation Server (TFS) and Azure DevOps using both Team Foundation Version Control (TFVC) and Git version control systems.

-For information on connecting to a VSTS Git repo from Eclipse with TEE, read [Share your code with Eclipse and VSTS Git](/azure/devops/repos/git/share-your-code-in-git-eclipse).
+For information on connecting to a Azure DevOps Services Git repo from Eclipse with TEE, read [Share your code with Eclipse and Azure DevOps Services Git](/azure/devops/repos/git/share-your-code-in-git-eclipse).

 ## Eclipse Update Site for Latest Release
 The latest release of [TEE](https://marketplace.eclipse.org/content/team-explorer-everywhere) can always be installed in Eclipse using this update site URL: